 Despite its hardy structure, a parrot’s beak can break.
 The damage ranges from minor to major, including:

 - Full shattering

-Of course, more severe injuries can affect your parrot’s ability to feed itself, groom, play, or even navigate around its cage.
-If left unattended, it can result in your parrot bleeding heavily, getting an infection, and even dying.
+As mentioned, more severe injuries can affect your parrot’s ability to feed itself, groom, play, or even navigate around its cage.
+If left unattended, it can result in bleeding, infection, and even death.

 Your parrot will heal from a small chip or crack.
-Small chips in a parrot’s beak are normal, especially when the bird is young.
-The beaks of young parrots are more fragile than adults.
-They harden and strengthen as they grow.
+Small chips in a parrot’s beak are normal, especially when they’re young.
+The beaks of young parrots are more fragile than adults, hardening and strengthening as they grow.

 Do Parrots Beaks Grow Back?

 To an extent, a parrot can regrow its beak.
 If there’s a minor crack or chip, the beak will grow in to heal this fissure.
 As long as the beak is in one piece, it can seal itself together.